-If your results show you are not at high risk for Lynch syndrome:
+If your tumor test results show you are not at high risk for Lynch syndrome:

 You will receive a letter informing you of this result.
-Any person with a close relative (parent, sibling, or child) with colon cancer does have a higher than average risk for developing colon cancer themselves.
-Therefore, we would still encourage your family members to notify their doctors of your diagnosis and to discuss appropriate screening recommendations.
-In addition, IHC testing does not give information about all forms of hereditary colon cancer.
-If your personal or family history raises concerns for an inherited cancer risk, an appointment with a genetic counselor may still be recommended.
+However, IHC testing does not give information about all forms of hereditary endometrial cancer.
+If your personal or family history raises concerns of an inherited cancer risk, an appointment with a genetic counselor may still be recommended.

-If your results show you are at high risk for Lynch syndrome:
+If your tumor test results show you are at high risk for Lynch syndrome: